 Wind Toolkit Forum, Ask questions, get information, share tips

-The WIND Toolkit includes meteorological conditions and turbine power for more than 126,000 sites in the continental United States for the years 2007–2013.
+The WIND Toolkit includes instantaneous meteorological conditions from computer model output and calculated turbine power for more than 126,000 sites in the continental United States for the years 2007–2013.
 It features three data sets:

 - The meteorological data set includes basic information on the weather conditions in each 2-km x 2-km grid cell.
 The meteorological data set also includes parameters such as wind profiles, atmospheric stability, and solar radiation data in those cells.
 This complete data set is not yet publicly available, though some of the data is made available with the power data set.

 - The power data set was created using the wind data at 100-meter hub height and site-appropriate turbine power curves to estimate the power produced at each of the turbine sites.